bitnami/charts/bitnami/zookeeper/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

+## Log level

+You can configure the Zookeeper log level using the `ZOO_LOG_LEVEL` environment variable.
+By default, it is set to `FALSE` because of each readiness prove produce an `INFO` message on connection and a `WARN` message on disconnection.

 ## Configuration

 The following tables lists the configurable parameters of the Zookeeper chart and their default values.